miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

 	- Block and Tx Hashes are hashes of the JsonDict of the blocks

 - Transaction:
+	- a transaction is valid if the public_key generated from sender_address validates the unsigned_hash of the transaction against the transactions signature
 	- nonce is counted from 0 to n
 	- TODO: fee, is it in neutro? or in fractions/parts of neutro?